 - Operating revenues primarily consist of commissions and fees derived from agreements with certain unrelated organizations to provide the College with bookstore, cafeteria and vending services, income from film space rentals and charges assessed for the use of parking facilities, and are recognized when earned. - The virtual bookstore agreement, entered into on December 31, 2016 for a five-year term through December 31, 2021, provides the Auxiliary with an annual guaranteed minimum commission plus a percentage of course material sales during the initial term (24 months), and then converts to a percentage of course material sales after the initial term.
-The agreement also provides the Auxiliary with annual commissions based on a percentage of sales of general merchandise and non-course materials. - The bookstore agreement, which expired on September 30, 2017, provided the Auxiliary with annual commissions based on a percentage of the unrelated organization's sales at the campus bookstore. - The vending agreement, entered into on January 1, 2015 for a five-year term through December 31, 2019, provides the Auxiliary with monthly royalty payments and annual commissions based on the greater of an annual minimum commission or a percentage of sales. - The cafeteria and catering agreement, which expires on June 30, 2021, provides the Auxiliary with annual commissions based on the greater of an annual minimum commission or a percentage of sales. - (g) Donated Services - The Auxiliary operates on the campus of the College and utilizes certain services made available to it.
+The agreement also provides the Auxiliary with annual commissions based on a percentage of sales of general merchandise and non-course materials. - The vending agreement, entered into on January 1, 2015 for a five-year term through December 31, 2019, provided the Auxiliary with monthly royalty payments and annual commissions based on the greater of an annual minimum commission or a percentage of sales.
+This contract was renewed until April 30, 2023. - The cafeteria and catering agreement, which expires on June 30, 2021, provides the Auxiliary with annual commissions based on the greater of an annual minimum commission or a percentage of sales.

+(g) Donated Services

+The Auxiliary operates on the campus of the College and utilizes certain services made available to it.
 The estimated cost savings associated with such an arrangement are recorded as donated services and are recognized as revenue and expenses in the accompanying financial statements based on the fair value of such services.
-For the years ended June 30, 2019 and 2018, the estimated fair value of donated services amounted to \$23,862 and \$23,817, respectively.
+For the years ended June 30, 2020 and 2019, the estimated fair value of donated services amounted to \$27,275 and \$23,862, respectively.